 Since our inception, we have issued a total of 28,959,006 shares of preferred stock.
-In October 2000 and August 2001, we issued and sold a total of 1,000,000 shares of Series A preferred stock for aggregate net proceeds of \$10 million, from March 2003 through May 2004, we issued and sold 291,150 shares of Series B preferred stock for aggregate net proceeds of \$26.8 million and on September 2, 2004, we issued and sold 27,667,856 shares of Series C preferred stock for aggregate net proceeds of \$43.4 million.
+In October 2000 and August 2001, we issued and sold a total of 1,000,000 shares of Series A preferred stock for aggregate net proceeds of \$10 million; from March 2003 through May 2004, we issued and sold 291,150 shares of Series B preferred stock for aggregate net proceeds of \$26.8 million; and, on September 2, 2004, we issued and sold 27,667,856 shares of Series C preferred stock for aggregate net proceeds of \$43.4 million.
 Upon the consummation of our IPO, all of our preferred stock was converted into an aggregate of 66,782,856 shares of our common stock.
-Together with 500,000 shares of common stock held by our founders, we have outstanding 67,282,856 shares of restricted common stock.
+Together with 500,000 shares of common stock held by our founders, we have outstanding 67,282,856 shares of restricted common stock and 52,500 shares that are not outstanding but are subject to an in-the-money option we issued to a former employee that is immediately exerciseable.
 The holders of such shares generally have rights to cause us to file one or more registration statements on their behalf pursuant to a registration rights agreement that we entered into with these stockholders.
-We voluntarily are filing this prospectus with respect to such shares, and the prices at which the selling stockholders may sell their shares will be determined by the prevailing market for the shares or in negotiated transactions.
+We are filing this prospectus voluntarily with respect to such shares, and the prices at which the selling stockholders may sell their shares will be determined by the prevailing market for the shares or in negotiated transactions.
 We also have 13,356,572 shares of unregistered common stock subject to unexercised in-the-money warrants that are not being registered for resale at this time but may be sold pursuant to Rule 144 under the Securities Act of 1933, subject to the volume restrictions imposed by Rule 144.
 Of this amount, 12,856,572 shares are subject to warrants held by our founders.